Things to do in Flores

 Bandar Bajawa

-Bajawa Town in Flores (Image from http://www.florestourism.com)
+Bajawa Town in Flores (Image from http://www.florestourism.com).

-This town which is home to the Ngada people is said to be the coolest part of Flores where it is found on an elevated area of 1500 meters above sea level.
+Another stunning place I missed on my last trip was visiting Bajawa in the Florinese Highlands.
+This town, home to the Ngada people, is said to be the coolest part of Flores, where it is found on an elevated area of 1500 meters above sea level.

-Things to do around Bajawa include cycling, cultural experiences or just to experience the laid back life here.
+The weather here is excellent and great for anyone wanting to see the natural way of life of the highlands.
+Things to do around Bajawa include cycling, cultural experiences, or just experiencing the laid-back life here.
 Perhaps I will plan for another trip just to visit this place.

 12. Visit the Liang Bua Historical Site